MediaComem/comem-webserv/README.md

 **Quality of the implementation**

-* You should follow REST best practices
+* You must follow REST best practices
-* Your asynchronous code should be correct
-* Your Express routes should handle errors
+* Your Express routes must handle errors

 ### Delivery